fffunction/sassaparilla/README.md

 Contains default form elements and standard styling.
 If you're not using forms you can safely leave this out.

+### Icons.scss

+Easy spriting, with retina support built in.
+Simply include _icons.scss, and then put your normal and double size pngs into `/assets/img/ico` and `/assets/img/ico2x` folders.
+Compass will create image sprites for you, then add any element with `ico` and `ico-[image-name]` classes for spriting loveliness.

 ---

 ## Compass rhythm and leading